 This is the best news we've had ALL YEAR

-After it was announced that Channel 5 were reviving everyone's favourite Saturday night dating show, Blind Date, AND that the fabulous Paul O'Grady was fronting it in place of Cilla Black, we've all been mulling over ONE important detail.
+After it was announced that Channel 5 were reviving everyone's favourite Saturday night dating show, Blind Date, that the fabulous Paul O'Grady was fronting it in place of Cilla Black AND that Melanie Sykes would be replacing Our Graham with the voiceovers, we've all been mulling over ONE important detail.

 Paul O'Grady has been announced as the new face of the Channel 5 Blind Date reboot (Credit: Getty Images)